 1.Wall Light for Your Front Door

-Installing additional light at your front door solves two problems.
+Installing a wall light/ wall lamp at your front door solves two problems.
 First of all, you provide lighting for you, your family, and guests not to roam in the darkness.
 After all, the sun goes down pretty early in winter.

 Secondly, nothing adds more ambiance to your front door as some light.
 You can frame the door with twinkle lights to create a festive atmosphere.
 Your kids are going to love it!